mosparo/documentation/docs/5_integration/2_custom.md

 #### After verification

-If the field `valid` contains the value `true` and the verification signatures are equal, the form input can be processed, for example, by sending the e-mail or saving the data in the database.
+If the field `valid` contains the value `true` and the verification signatures are equal, you should ensure that the protection was not bypassed.
+Read more about that in the [Bypass protection](bypass_protection).
+After that, the form input can be processed, for example, by sending an e-mail or saving the data in the database.